LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 These settings will allow you to move the point cloud along the x/y-axes and rotate it along the z-axis.

 **5. Align point clouds.**
-   * Use your **secondady** mouse button to move and your **primary** mouse button to rotate
+   * Use your **secondary** mouse button to move and your **primary** mouse button to rotate
    * Click the green tick in the Translate/ Rotate tool to save changes
    * If necessary, change viewing angle and repeat process for further adjustment

 ![Figure 8.](screenshots/Aligned.png)

 You can see the impact of trees swaying in breezy conditions and sight differences in scanning angles.
-When scanning wooded areas it's best to scan on a windstill day or time of day if possible.
+When scanning wooded areas, it's best to scan on a wind still day or time of day if possible.
 Perfect alignment is difficult using my manually translating and rotating.
-Lets import our final point cloud so we can fix those imperfections.
+Let’s import our final point cloud so we can fix those imperfections.

 **6. Import and align Scan 27.**
   * Make sure you select the point cloud you want to move/ rotate in the top left panel
-  * Get yourself a cuppa if you feel frustation levels are rising
+  * Get yourself a cuppa if you feel frustration levels are rising

 ![Figure 9.](screenshots/Aligned2.png)